-4) the open and competitive solicitation of development proposals.
-In January 2014, the Council decided to proceed with the fourth option and authorized the release of a competitive Request for Proposals ("RFP") for the development of the Property in a manner that would "act as a stimulus to the commercial district and locally-owned, independent businesses; improve the aesthetic appeal of the district; and be contextually sensitive and environmentally sustainable"; and whereas, the Council received a total of seven submissions in response to the 2014 solicitation, four of which were determined by a review committee to be responsive to the criteria set forth in the RFP.
-The qualifications of these development teams and the merits of their proposals and preliminary concept plans were then considered by the Council over the course of 11 months.
-During this period, the Council scheduled presentations of the individual proposals, sponsored a community open house, held listening sessions, solicited additional public comment through a variety of formats, and held eight Council work sessions; and whereas, the Council, having carefully evaluated the expertise, financial capacity, and overall vision of each of the development teams and weighing public input gathered during this evaluation process, determined that Neighborhood Development Company, LLC ("NDC") was a capable developer and would be a suitable partner for the redevelopment of the Property.
-On April 13, 2015, the Council approved Resolution 2015-19 authorizing the City Manager to initiate negotiations with NDC; and whereas, on July 27, 2016, the Council approved, by Resolution 2016-26, the execution of the Development Agreement and Ground Lease with NDC after an extended 15-month negotiation period during which the Council held a series of work session discussions focused on elements of the proposed development, hosted an open house discussion to respond to questions raised by the community, and carefully considered comments submitted by the public throughout this period; and the Development Agreement identifies the priorities of the Council, establishes the process guiding the development of the Property, provides opportunities for the expansion of the TPSS Co-op, and reflects the Council's commitment to ensuring continuity of the TPSS Co-op operations during construction and its-interest in-accommodating the future parking and delivery needs of the TPSS Co-op; and
+47 4) the open and competitive solicitation of development proposals.
+In 48 January 2014, the Council decided to proceed with the fourth option and 49 authorized the release of a competitive Request for Proposals ("RFP") for the 50 development of the Property in a manner that would "act as a stimulus to the 51 commercial district and locally-owned, independent businesses; improve the 52 aesthetic appeal of the district; and be contextually sensitive and 53 environmentally sustainable"; and

+- 55 WHEREAS, the Council received a total of seven submissions in response to the 2014 solicitation, four of which were determined by a review committee to be 56 57 responsive to the criteria set forth in the RFP.
+The qualifications of these development teams and the merits of their proposals and preliminary 58 concept plans were then considered by the Council over the course of 11 59 months.
+During this period, the Council scheduled presentations of the 60 individual proposals, sponsored a community open house, held listening 61 sessions, solicited additional public comment through a variety of formats, 62 and held eight Council work sessions; and 63 - WHEREAS, the Council, having carefully evaluated the expertise, financial capacity, and overall vision of each of the development teams and weighing public input gathered during this evaluation process, determined that Neighborhood Development Company, LLC ("NDC") was a capable developer and would be a suitable partner for the redevelopment of the Property.
+On April 13, 2015, the Council approved Resolution 2015-19 authorizing the City Manager to initiate negotiations with NDC; and - WHEREAS, in authorizing the City Manager to initiate negotiations with NDC in April 2015, the Council articulated its priorities for the revitalization of the Takoma Junction, established criteria for the development of the Property, acknowledged the neighboring TPSS Co-op, and expressed interest in maintaining the economic vitality of that business; and - WHEREAS, on July 27, 2016, the Council approved, by Resolution 2016-26, the execution of the Development Agreement and Ground Lease with NDC after an extended 15-month negotiation period during which the Council held a series of work session discussions focused on elements of the proposed development, hosted an open house discussion to respond to questions raised by the community, and carefully considered comments submitted by the public throughout this period; and - 87 WHEREAS, the Development Agreement identifies the priorities of the Council, 88 establishes the process guiding the development of the Property, provides 89 opportunities for the expansion of the TPSS Co-op, and reflects the Council's 90 commitment to ensuring continuity of the TPSS Co-op operations during 91 construction and its interest in accommodating the future parking and 92 delivery needs of the TPSS Co-op; and